jungwolf/AoC2020/readme.txt

 Magic still happens sometimes.
 Do the heavy lifting and then get to a where clause, "hey Oracle, what IS the answer?" "where b.sum_to_here - a.sum_to_here = 25918798".
 Poof.
 Done.

+Note: Sql can run a turing machine.
+So no excuses.

 Hightlights by day: